Transversal Hamilton cycle in hypergraph systems: Introduction

-Throughout the rest of this paper, we refer to $k$-uniform tight Hamilton cycles as Hamilton cycles.
-Katona and Kierstead \cite{MR1671170} gave a sufficient condition for finding a Hamilton cycle in a $k$-graph with minimum $(k-1)$-degree: every $n$-vertex $k$-graph $H$ with $\delta_{k-1}(H)>(1-1/2k)n+4-k-5/2k$ admits a Hamilton cycle.
-They conjectured that the bound on the minimum $(k-1)$-degree can be reduced to roughly $n/2$, which was confirmed asymptotically by R\"{o}dl, Ruci\'{n}ski and Szemer\'{e}di in \cite{3uniform,approximate}.
+Problems that relate the minimum degree (in general, minimum $\ell$-degree in hypergraphs) to the structure of the (hyper)graphs are often referred to as Dirac-type problems.
+The problem of determining the best possible minimum $(k-1)$-degree condition forcing Hamilton cycles in $k$-graphs, was initially researched by Katona and Kierstead \cite{MR1671170}.
+They proved that every $n$-vertex $k$-graph $H$ with $\delta_{k-1}(H)>(1-\frac{1}{2k})n+4-k-\frac{5}{2k}$ admits a Hamilton cycle.
+They also conjectured that the bound on the minimum $(k-1)$-degree can be reduced to roughly $n/2$, which was confirmed asymptotically by R\"{o}dl, Ruci\'{n}ski and Szemer\'{e}di in \cite{3uniform,approximate}.
 The same authors gave the exact version for $k=3$ in \cite{EXACT}.